 On the return we find Jesus at 12 accompanying His parents to Jerusalem for the Passover (Lk.2.41) Although he would have been obedient to His parents, His duty to His heavenly Father would always have priority.
 Hence He stayed behind to listen and argue with the religious leaders of the Temple whilst His parents had left to return to Nazareth.
 During his adolescent years He probably followed Joseph's trade of carpentry.

 At the age of 30 Our Lord began His public ministry.
 Already His cousin, John Baptist had been exercising his ministry of repentance and water baptism.
 It was to John that Jesus went to be baptised in the river Jordan although He did not need Baptism as there was no sin in Him.
 Indeed John had already spoken of Him to his disciples, "Behold the Lamb of God who takes away the sin of the world."
 When Christ was baptised by John, it was the first revelation of the Trinitarian God.
 The Holy Spirit hovered in the form of a dove, and from the Father was heard, "This is my Son in whom I am well pleased."
-(Mk.1.9-11) This was His ordination for His ministry as prophet, priest and king.
+(Mk.1.9-11)

 After being confirmed as the beloved of God, He was in the Synoptic tradition, immediately tempted by the Devil to succumb to his way to win power.
 But He resisted.
 Knowing He had come to do the will of His Father, so clear in the Johannine Gospel, it would eventually lead to the Cross.